ChrisMayfield/ThinkJava2/README.md

     pdflatex thinkjava.tex
     pdflatex thinkjava.tex

 The source code includes a Makefile that automates this process.
-On Linux, you may need to install texlive-latex-extra.
+On Linux, you may need to install texlive-latex-extra and texlive-fonts-recommended.
 To build the HTML version, the hevea package is required.